pchanial/python-for-data-scientists/source/ndarray.rst

 Basic operations
 ----------------

-* Many functions are vectorized in Numpy
+* Many functions are vectorized in NumPy

   :sum: sum of elements
   :product: product of elements